Realism – Representing a person, location or thing in a way that is accurate and true to life

 Note: This does not mean photorealistic, it simply means you can tell what the subject of an artwork is, rather than it being abstract, surreal or impressionist.

-To remember the meaning of realism, recall the following mnemonic:
+To remember the meaning of realism, recall the following:

-My only real criticism (realism) is that the painting looks so real it might as well be a photo.
+My only real criticism (realism) is that the painting looks so real.

-Realism refers to artworks that show a realistic, true to life version of their subject matter, rather than one that is abstract, made cartoon or painted in a surreal or impressionistic way.
+Realism refers to artworks that show a realistic, true to life version of their subject matter, rather than one that is abstract, cartoonish or painted in a surreal or impressionistic way.